aptos-foundation/registry-projects/registry/prediction.md

 Operating a prediction market may be regulated or prohibited in certain jurisdictions.
 To the extent these activities are prohibited in certain jurisdictions, applicants are required to limit access in such jurisdictions.
 Applicants must ensure that their applications are compliant with all relevant laws
 ### Key Features

-- **Trading Mechanism**: Participants buy and sell shares representing possible outcomes of events, with payouts based on the realized outcome.
+- **Prediction Mechanism**: Participants buy and sell positions representing possible outcomes of events, with payouts based on the realized outcome
-- **Market Interpretation**: Prices of traded contracts are seen as predictions of the probability of each outcome.
+- **Market Interpretation**: Prices of traded predictions act as the probability of each outcome
-- **Application Areas**: Used for forecasting in politics, sports, finance, and scientific studies.
+- **Application Areas**: Used for forecasting in politics, sports, finance, and scientific studies
-- **Matching Buyers and Sellers**: Platforms use automated market makers or order book trading mechanisms.
+- **Matching Buyers and Sellers**: Platforms use automated market makers or order book trading mechanisms

 ### Example Markets to Target